agnesgrd/DeepEpiX/docs/docs/index.md

-# 🧠 MEG/EEG Signal Preprocessing App
+# 🧠 MEG/EEG GUI Software

-Welcome to the documentation for the Dash-based MEG/EEG preprocessing application.
+Welcome to the documentation of DeepEpiX, a Dash-based MEG/EEG GUI Software.
 This app provides an interactive web interface for loading, preprocessing, annotating and analyzing raw MEG/EEG files, and last but not least: running prediction models.

 ---